When it comes to movies, there are box office bombs and then there’s Heaven’s Gate.

 “Then they started to play me the rehearsals and they hadn’t done much work.
 I mean, by the time the record was finished, they still hadn’t done very much work,” Marr recalled.
 “I could tell they weren’t going to take no for an answer, but the idea of going to Barbados at the time with the Happy Mondays for 8, 10, 12 weeks was just absolutely terrifying.”

-When they did bother to do some work in the studio, it was clear that they weren’t at all on the same page as their producers.
+Then again, he could have been the second coming of Brian Wilson or Max Martin and it wouldn’t have made a difference.
 Because Oakenfold wasn’t available, the band hired Tina Weymouth and Chris Frantz of Talking Heads, and the results were disastrous.
 Shaun Ryder wrote a grand total of zero lyrics while in Barbados, blaming Weymouth’s and Frantz’s production techniques and not his 25-50 rock-a-day habit for his lack of output.

 “Now, Chris and Tina are amazing musicians and producers but they wasn’t right for us.
 They went back to the old way of working – not the way we were with Oakenfold – and they really tickled the balls of the rest of the musicians in the band, and made them feel like proper musicians.
 And I just wasn’t pleased with what was going on, it wasn’t turning me on, and I can’t write to anything if the drum and bass isn’t turning me on.
 So, I didn’t,” Ryder told Clash Music.
 Eventually, Ryder came up with nine songs-worth of lyrics after returning home and undergoing rehab.
 For the tenth song, they went with an instrumental, which might be fine for a progressive rock group but smacked of a band that simply decided “screw it.”